Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: The Probabilistic method and cell decompositions

 \end{proof}

-It is worth emphasizing that Theorem \ref{sectorincidences} says that most (up to $\epsilon$ loss in the exponent) lines will take $O(1)$ points from each cell they crosses.
-In other words, points on a line are evenly spaced among cells.
+It is worth emphasizing that Theorem \ref{sectorincidences} says that most (up to $\epsilon$ loss in the exponent) lines will take $O(1)$ points from each sector they crosses.
+In other words, points on a line are evenly spaced among sectors of the bush.
 This is the lynchpin fact in our main result (see Section \ref{protoinverseST}).